Your account

-A tenant is your team's account on TrainAR — the boundary around your data, your users, your glasses, your sessions, and your subscriptions.
+Your account is your team's space on TrainAR — the boundary around your data, your users, your glasses, your sessions, and your subscriptions.

-A tenant is your team's account on TrainAR — the boundary around your data, your users, your glasses, your sessions, and your subscriptions.
-Everything in this docs site that talks about "your data" or "your engineers" means within your tenant.
+A account is your team's account on TrainAR — the boundary around your data, your users, your glasses, your sessions, and your subscriptions.
+Everything in this docs site that talks about "your data" or "your engineers" means within your account.

-Tenants are strictly isolated.
+Accounts are strictly isolated.
 No other TrainAR customer can see your sessions, your knowledge, your tasks, or your engineers.
-The on-glasses AI only references your tenant's data.
+The on-glasses AI only references your account's data.

 | Thing | What it is |